http4s/http4s/docs/src/main/tut/middleware.md

 Now, let's create a simple service.
 As mentioned in [service], because `Service` is implemented as a `Kleisli`, which is just a function at heart, we can test a service without a server.
-Because an `HttpService` returns a `Task[Response]`, we need to call `unsafePerformSync` on the result of the function to extract the `Response`.
+Because an `HttpService` returns a `Task[Response]`, we need to call `unsafeRun` on the result of the function to extract the `Response`.

 ```tut:book
 val service = HttpService {